Saturday, October 22, 2011

 Younger than the mountains, blowing like a breeze

-While it was funny the first six times, we were circumspect by the time we got to the trail head in the S-word National Park (our working euphemism to prevent further outbursts of Country Roads).
+While it was funny the first six times, we were circumspect by the time we got to the trailhead in the S-word National Park (our working euphemism to prevent further outbursts of Country Roads).

 The rustic cabins, managed by the Potomac Appalachian Trail Club, were built by the CCC when the park was developed.
 These primitive cabins are equipped with mattresses, blankets, and cookware.
 A pit toilet and spring water are nearby.
-The cabins can only be reached by hiking well into the park and offer a excellent base camp to explore the surrounding trails and forest.
+The cabins can only be reached by hiking well into the park and offer an excellent base camp to explore the surrounding trails and forest.

 By this time it is late in the day and we are hustling to get to the cabin before dusk.
 On the spur trail to the cabin, as we are arm-carrying sleeping bags, camping gear and food, we come upon a black bear munching on blue berries.